rancher/rancher-docs/versioned_docs/version-2.14/how-to-guides/advanced-user-guides/capi-infrastructure-providers.md

   <vsphere host>.password: <your vSphere password>
 ```

 Now, create the `VSphereCluster` resource.
-This resource will define infrastructure configuration common to all machine pools.
+This resource defines the infrastructure configuration common to all machine pools.
 Refer to the CAPV documentation for more configuration options.

 ```yaml
 apiVersion: infrastructure.cluster.x-k8s.io/v1beta1